 Hey there!
-This story originally came from my quzilla account, but due to plagerist issues and the fact that i want to share with people what i wrote, i'm also going to begin to post this story here too!
-It's the very first story i've ever written all the way through and have had enough guts to post.
+This story originally came from my Quizilla account, but due to plagiarist issues it had to be moved here.
+It's the very first story I've ever written all the way through and have had enough guts to post.
 Thanks so much for reading!

 **********A note for future chapters-this story is being hardcore edited and has a bit of a verb tense switch.
-I hope this won't ruin your reading expirence, but i'm trying to get this editing done as soon as i can.
+I hope this won't ruin your reading experience, but I'm trying to get this editing done as soon as I can.
 Thanks for understanding!
 Enjoy the story :D*********

 I stare up at the moon, thinking of what it was like to fly.
 To just get up and go.
 The wind racing through my big natural blonde curls and surrounding me completely.
 Trying to keep my blue eyes open against the current.
 Not having a care in the world.
 Not having to care about the possibility of my Dad returning.
 Not caring about how I would pay the small rent and bills to my new apartment.

 And most of all, the freedom that I would receive, the fact that nothing would matter except making sure to stay in the air with the birds and not once coming back down to earth where there was so many problems.